 The cryptocurrency exchange is a relatively new asset for investors today.
 It is why the market behaves so erratically despite some of the success stories that have been circulating.
 The growing prominence of altcoins has nevertheless coaxed more investors—both old and young—to consider adding this to their portfolio.

 Before taking your Monero wallet or other digital wallet of your choice to the crypto exchange, it is worth noting that this asset may not be right for those who are afraid to take risks with their money.
-While this is understandable, it stands to question how an investor determines if they are ready for the risks of crypto investments.
+While this is understandable, it stands to question how an investor determines if they are ready for the risks of crypto investing.

 Here are some important points to know when determining your risk appetite for your potential asset.